-A report by the Institute for Clinical and Economic Review (ICER) examined unsupported price increases on the highest-revenue prescription drugs in the U.S. The report identified seven drugs with no new significant clinical evidence to support their price increases that cost patients and American health care purchasers \$5.1 billion in two years.
+A report in October 2019 by the Institute for Clinical and Economic Review (ICER) examined unsupported price increases on the highest-revenue prescription drugs in the U.S. The report identified seven drugs with no new significant clinical evidence to support their price increases that cost patients and American health care purchasers \$5.1 billion in two years.